binkley/homebrewery-files/arcane-autography-introduction.md

 {{note
 Of course I write this for myself.
 I like a good author, and I appreciate an intelligent reader.
 A spellbook page, like good tailoring, should reveal just enough.

-The only cure for boredom is curiosity.
-As _curiosity has no cure_.
-If you have young friends aspring to wizardship, the second-greatest favor you can do is present them with _Elminster&rsquo;s Biography_, the full series.
-The first-greatest, of course, is to [fire bolt](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#FireBolt) them now while they're happy.
+The only cure for boredom is curiosity. _Curiosity has no cure_.
+If you have young friends aspring to wizardship, the second-greatest favor to them is to give _Elminster&rsquo;s Biography_, the full series.
+The first-greatest &mdash; of course &mdash; is to [fire bolt](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#FireBolt) them now while they're still happy.

 If I had a silver for every self-proclaimed archmage, I'd buy them all a mirror.
 Each volume of mine is useful.
 See _L&ndash;M_ if you wonder how _acidic geometry_ kills you.
 Watch out for _Rary_ or _Elminster_ or _Mordenkainen_ unless you enjoy that sort of thing.
 They do tempt.